Feature

 “Hazy IPA is one of the first times in recent memory when biotransformative yeast became popular,” says Richard Preiss, founder of Canada’s Escarpment Labs.
 Biotransformation, he explains, is when yeast interacts with other ingredients with the effect that you get more aroma and flavour from the same amount of barley and hops, effectively adding character to your beer at little to no additional cost.

 “Technology like biotransformation in yeast has been around for quite a while but its application has been very slow,” says Preiss.
-“It’s only really within the last five years that we’re seeing significance movement on that front.”
+“It’s only really within the last five years that we’re seeing significant movement on that front.”

 A great believer in the power of biotransformation is Roger Cuzelis, head brewer at Chicago’s Maplewood Brewery and Distillery.